cms-btv-pog/BTVNanoCommissioning/README.md

 Use `fetch.py` in folder `scripts/` to obtain your samples json files.
 You can create `$input_list` ,which can be a list of datasets taken from CMS DAS , and create the json contains `dataset_name:[filelist]`.
 One can specify the local path in that input list for samples not published in CMS DAS.
 `$output_json_name$` is the name of your output samples json file.

+The `--whitelist_sites, --blacklist_sites` are considered for fetch dataset if multiple sites are available

 ```
 ## File publish in DAS